We are the first, and only, nationwide financial capability programme, fully aligned to the New Zealand Curriculum and across Māori Medium Education.

-We recommend creating a personal profile, which will give you access to a personalised dashboard.
-This will allow you to save and share resources and activities, to save you time and assist in lesson planning.
+To get the most out of our resources, we recommend creating a personal profile, which gives you access to a personalised dashboard.
+It allows you to save and share resources and assists in lesson planning.

 Hit enter to search or ESC to close